crisnc100/smrt-systems-takeHome/AI_MODE_IMPLEMENTATION.md

 - **SQL generation** from conversational input
 - **Hallucination prevention** through strict validation
 - **Unified chat UI** - users type the same way regardless of mode; quick suggestions are examples, not requirements
+- **Result evidence** - top rows from each AI query are returned so users can see the underlying data

 ## Implementation Strategy